ZCS1025/altibase/README.md

 ### Altibase: Enterprise grade High performance Relational DBMS
 - Enterprise grade: 17 years of experience in servicing over 600 global enterprise clients including Samsung, HP, E-Trade, China Mobile and more.
-(Ref: http://altibase.com/product/enterprise-grade-database/ )
 - High performance: Accelerate the performance of your mission critical applications by over 10X with in-memory and on-disk hybrid architecture.
-(Ref: http://altibase.com/product/high-performance-database/ )
 - Relational DBMS: Function and feature rich with all the tools and relational capabilities expected and required by enterprise grade applications.
 Enjoy the benefits without radically changing your applications.
-(Ref: http://altibase.com/product/relational-database/ )
 - Low cost: Open source costs with enterprise grade quality.
 Lower your TCO with flexible subscription fees.
-(Ref: http://altibase.com/product/low-cost-database/ )
+- For more information about produc, please check the Altibase [homepage](https://altibase.com/en/product/enterprise.php)

 ### Help
 - [Download](https://altibase.com/en/learn/download.php)
 - [Manual (English)](https://altibase.com/en/learn/manuals.php) and [Manual (Korean)](https://altibase.com/kr/learn/manuals.php)
 - [Release notes (English)](https://altibase.com/en/learn/release_notes.php) and [Release notes (Korean)](https://altibase.com/kr/learn/release_notes.php)
 - [Case study (English)](https://altibase.com/en/learn/case_list.php) and [Case study (Korean)](https://altibase.com/kr/learn/case_list.php)
-- Also The Korean version of the materials can be found at http://support.altibase.com and https://altibase.com/kr/learn/manuals.php
+- Also the more Korean version of the materials can be found at http://support.altibase.com and https://altibase.com/kr/learn/manuals.php

 ### Q&A and Bug Reports
 - Q&A and bug reports regarding Altibase should be submitted at http://support.altibase.com/ or http://support.altibase.com/en/